 US Expat Tax Benefits for 2021

 You may also be able to take advantage of the FTC (Foreign Tax Credit).
 This dollar-for-dollar reduction toward your income earned abroad can also help you avoid double-taxation.
 It’s important to note, though, that you can’t take credit from any income you’ve excluded from the FEIE discussed above.
-Beyond your FEIE exclusions, the FTC can help expats exclude up to $105,900 of income earned abroad.
+Beyond your FEIE exclusions, the FTC can help expats exclude taxes payed on income earned abroad.

 File US Expat Taxes with MyExpatTaxes